Ethiopian police seeking lists of ethnic Tigrayans - U.N. report | Law-Order

 Ethiopian police seeking lists of ethnic Tigrayans - U.N. report

-Ethiopian police visited an office of the United Nations' World Food Programme (WFP) in Amhara region to request a list of ethnic Tigrayan staff, according to an internal U.N. security report seen by Reuters on Friday.
+Ethiopian police visited a U.N.
+World Food Programme (WFP) office in Amhara region to request a list of ethnic Tigrayan staff, according to an internal U.N. security report seen by Reuters on Friday.

-The local police chief informed them of "the order of identifying ethnic Tigrayans from all government agencies and NGOs", the report said, underlining fears over the ethnic undertones to a federal military push against the leaders of Tigray province in north Ethiopia which borders Amhara.
+The Ethiopian government, which is fighting rebellious leaders of Tigray region, said the police were pursuing suspects linked to Tigrayan authorities, not Tigrayans, and cautioned against any "misrepresentation" of the visit to WFP.
+The U.N. report said that the local police chief informed the WFP office of "the order of identifying ethnic Tigrayans from all government agencies and NGOs".

 The United Nations told the police they do not identify staff by ethnicity, according to the report.
-There was no immediate comment from the Amhara regional police or government.
+There was no immediate comment from the Amhara regional police.
+Ethiopia launched a military offensive in Tigray last week and hundreds of people have been killed in the ensuing fighting.

 - READ MORE ON: